CS/SB 278: Public Records/Department of State

-Public Records/Department of State ; Providing an exemption from public records requirements for certain information received by the Department of State from another state which is confidential or exempt pursuant to the laws of that state; providing for future legislative review and repeal of the exemption; providing a statement of public necessity, etc.
+Public Records/Department of State ; Providing an exemption from public records requirements for certain information received by the Department of State from another state or the District of Columbia which is confidential or exempt pursuant to the laws of that jurisdiction; providing for future legislative review and repeal of the exemption; providing a statement of public necessity, etc.

 Bill Text: Web Page | PDF

 • Referred to Ethics and Elections; Governmental Oversight and Accountability; Rules